 Hike and photograph the peaceful trails of the High Atlas Mountains for beautiful views of the nearby traditional Berber villages.

-Enjoy private photo shoots with Berbers of the desert in their traditional garb, and sunrise and sunsets of the mountains and the Sahara.
+Enjoy private photo shoots with Berbers of the desert in their traditional garb, and sunrise and sunsets of the Sahara.

 Experience a luxury tented desert camp for one night with dinner under a star-filled Saharan sky and Berber folk music around the campfire.